E. E. Cleveland

-Edward Earl Cleveland (March 11, 1921 – August 30, 2009) commonly known as E. E. Cleveland was an author, civil rights advocate and evangelist of the Seventh-day Adventist Church.
+Edward Earl Cleveland (March 11, 1921 – August 30, 2009) was an American writer, civil rights advocate and evangelist of the Seventh-day Adventist Church.

 Biography

 E. E. Cleveland was born in Huntsville, Alabama, on March 11, 1921, and died at the Huntsville Hospital on August 30, 2009, following an illness.
 He was married to Celia Marie Abney Cleveland on May 29, 1943, until her death in 2003.

 They have one son, Earl Clifford Cleveland.

-He preached his first sermon at the age of 6.
+He preached his first sermon at the age of 9.

 At the age of 13 he was the Sabbath School secretary at his local church in Chattanooga, Tennessee.

 In the course of his work he traveled extensively, visiting over 67 countries.

 Church ministry

 E. E. Cleveland served the Seventh-day Adventist Church for over 67 years in active and post-retirement ministry.
 His positions included: